appserver-io/appserver/_docs_1_1/message-queue.md

     href: got-mail
   - title: Send a message
     href: send-a-message
+  - title: Working remote
+    href: working-remote
 permalink: /get-started/documentation/1.1/message-queue.html
 ---

 A Message-Queue provides a means to process long running tasks in an encapsulated context.
 For example, if you want to import a lot of products in your online shop, you can send a message to the Message-Queue, which starts the import process in the background, without preventing the calling process to continue.

 > Using a Message-Queue gives you the power to use threads, and it will take care of all the pitfalls for you.

 ## Got mail!

 Before sending a message, you have to specify what has to happen, when you received one.
 The Message-Queue allows you to specify so-called `Queues`.
 Each `Queue` can have a receiver that has to be a `MessageBean`.
-A `MessageBean` is very similar to a [@Stateless SessionBean](#@stateless-session-bean) but has only one single point of entry, the `onMessage()` message method.
+A `MessageBean` is very similar to that of [stateless session beans](<{{ "/get-started/documentation/1.1/persistence-container.html#stateless-session-beans-slsbs" | prepend: site.baseurl }}>) but has only one single point of entry, the `onMessage()` message method.
 Whenever a message is sent to the queue, the Message-Queue simple pushes it on the stack.
 In the background a `QueueWorker` is running in another context and queries the stack for new messages.
 If a new message is available, it will be instantiated and processed.

 The following example shows how to create a simple `Queue`.